nrfconnect/sdk-nrf/applications/nrf5340_audio/doc/firmware_architecture.rst

 Gateway and headset roles
 *************************

-The gateway is a common term for a base device, such as the unicast client or an Auracast/broadast source, often used with USB or analog jack input.
+The gateway is a common term for a base device, such as the unicast client or an `Auracast™`_ (broadcast) source, often used with USB or analog jack input.
 Often, but not always, the gateway is the largest or most stationary device, and is commonly the Bluetooth Central (if applicable).

 The headset is a common term for a receiver device that plays back the audio it gets from the gateway.